lightcastercoldheart/apollo/README.md

 # Apollo V.1

-Apollo is a study guide generator that provides interactive infographics based on user topic input.
+Apollo is a study guide generator that creates interactive infographics based on user topic input.
 Apollo gathers data and arranges it into a responsive, gridded space-- outlining and interlinking hierarchically arranged information.
 It aims to provide:

 	 - a brief linked outline / summary of important facts on the topic
 	 - a space for users to collaboratively learn with others on a specifically generated guide (quiz, progress tracking, and leaderboard features)